SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/firmware-update.md

 layout: redirect
 ---

-Cumulocity IoT LwM2M agent supports FOTA (Firmware update Over The Air) using a firmware binary that uploaded to the Cumulocity IoT platform.
+Cumulocity IoT LwM2M agent supports FOTA (Firmware update Over The Air) using a firmware binary that is uploaded to the Cumulocity IoT platform.
-To upload a firmware, go to **Device Management** &gt;&gt; **Management** &gt;&gt; **Firmware repository** &gt;&gt; **Add firmware**
+To upload a firmware, go to **Device Management** &gt; **Management** &gt; **Firmware repository** &gt; **Add firmware**

 ![Add new firmware](/images/device-protocols/lwm2m/lwm2m-add-new-firmware.png)

-Select the firmware binary to upload, either from your local computer or from an URL.
-The device type filter must be left empty or filled with value "c8y_lwm2m".
+Select the firmware binary to upload, either from your local computer or from a URL.
+The device type filter must be left empty or filled with a value of "c8y_lwm2m".

-Assuming that you have already registered and connected your device, go to the device page to trigger a firmware update as the following:
+Assuming that you have already registered and connected your device, go to the device page to trigger a firmware update like this:

 ![Trigger firmware update](/images/device-protocols/lwm2m/lwm2m-trigger-fota.png)